oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 [@I-D.ietf-oauth-resource-indicators], can help to achieve this.)
 [@I-D.ietf-oauth-token-binding] has the same property since different token binding ids must be associated with the access token.
-Using [@I-D.ietf-oauth-mtls], on the other hand, allows a client to use the access token at multiple resource servers.
+Using [@!RFC8705], on the other hand, allows a client to use the access token at multiple resource servers.

 It shall be noted that audience restrictions, or generally speaking an